 - 11.1 Regularly review all aspects of this policy, including procedures and actual practice to ensure the effective, economic, efficient and fair implementation of repair and maintenance services in all areas. - 11.2 All amendments to this policy will be submitted to the Management Committee for approval. - 11.3 Review this policy no less than every 3 years or as required.

 12. RESPONSIBILITY

-The Property Services Manager will be responsible for ensuring this policy is implemented, monitored and reviewed as required.
+The Property Services Manager Head of Development & Property Services will be responsible for ensuring this policy is implemented, monitored and reviewed as required.

 Property Services Authorisation:

 AUTHORITY TO INSTRUCT WORKS